Do you struggle with turning your website into an income-generating asset?

 Eye-catching infographics increase website traffic because they can be used by other websites that publish content in the same niche and they’re easily shareable.

-People love looking at images because they make information engaging and easy to consume.
+People love looking at images because they make the information engaging and easy to consume.

 Images in your blog posts grab user’s attention and help them focus on not just the visual element but also the text around it.

-If you’re just starting out, then it’s important to know that you cannot just use any image you see on the internet.
+If you’re just starting, then it’s important to know that you cannot just use any image you see on the internet.